 It reduced the number of aldermen over this area from more than 200 down to 20.

 1928: Brisbane City Council formally took over responsibility for MW&SB assets.

-1935: Qld Govt starts construction building Lake Somerset on the Stanley River (south of Maleny), a flood mitigation reservoir (60% of its capacity), and having the other 40% provide for 380 billion litres of drinking water.
+1935: Qld Govt starts construction on building Lake Somerset on the Stanley River 37 kms west of Caboolture, a flood mitigation reservoir (60% of its capacity), and having the other 40% provide for 380 billion litres of drinking water.
 Due to WW2, it wasn't until 1959 that all work related to the dam, including its hydroelectric power station was complete.
 Two further dams followed, North Pine by 1976 and Wivenhoe by 1985.

 1961: But in this year, Brisbane was still a city with no town planning, many unpaved streets, limited water supply, few areas with sewers — with most residents having to rely on having an outhouse or a septic tank.
 Through the 1960s Lord Mayor Clem Jones successfully led the council to develop a town plan, seal roads, improve drainage and connect sewers to most of the city.

 2010: The Qld Government resumes control of Brisbane Water, commissioning Qld Urban Utilities on behalf of SEQ Water to deliver retail water supply and wastewater services to Brisbane and South East Queensland.

 Return to Table of Contents